Emerald214/emerald214.github.io/README.md

 * The languages are configured in `i18n` node of the corresponding site
   * For example, `/travel/i18n` for `travel` site
 * `lang=all` returns data without i18n effect
-* If no locale matches with requested locale, the closest supported locale is returned
+* If no locale matches with the requested locale, the closest supported locale is returned
   * See `AbstractI18nContentSupport#getNextLocale`

 ##### Example: